EpicBanItemTeam/EpicBanItem/en/tutorial.md

 > Successfully added the rule: ban-wooden-axe

-Now you are able to use the following commands for listing all the rules avaliable or all the rules for the items which type is `minecraft:wooden_axe` (please ensure that `zzzz_ustc` has the `epicbanitem.command.list` permission):
+Now you are able to use the following commands for listing all the rules available or all the rules for the items which type is `minecraft:wooden_axe` (please ensure that `zzzz_ustc` has the `epicbanitem.command.list` permission):

 ```mcfunction
 ebi list